-The proposals are reviewed by designees from each of the HISC agencies and working groups and a recommended allocation of the grant funds is developed through a transparent and collaborative process.
-The HISC Coordinator also works directly with agencies to understand if an agency plans to fund a project using their funds or if HISC funding is the only option.
+The proposals are reviewed by designees from each of the HISC agencies and working groups, and a recommended allocation of the grant funds is developed through a transparent and collaborative process.
+The HISC Coordinator also works directly with agencies to understand if an agency plans to use its own funds to support a priority project or if HISC funding is the only option.
 The Council members approve the final grant allocations.

-HISC's interagency composition and its coordinating role in filling gaps and extending agency capacities are critical to invasive species response in Hawaii and we hope this Committee will move this bill forward.
+HISC's interagency composition and its coordinating role in filling gaps and extending agency capacities are critical to invasive species response in Hawaii, and we hope this Committee will move this bill forward.